openssl/openssl/doc/designs/ech-api.md

 indicate via `for_retry` which ECHConfig value(s) are to be included in the `retry_configs` fallback scheme defined by the ECH protocol.

+`OSSL_ECHSTORE_num_entries()` and `OSSL_ECHSTORE_num_keys()` allow an
-`OSSL_ECHSTORE_num_keys()` allows a server to see how many usable ECH private keys are currently in the store, and `OSSL_ECHSTORE_flush_keys()` allows a server to flush keys that are older than `age` seconds.
+application  to see how many usable ECH configs and private keys are currently in the store, and `OSSL_ECHSTORE_flush_keys()` allows a server to flush keys that are older than `age` seconds.
 The general model is that a server can maintain an `OSSL_ECHSTORE` into which it periodically loads the "latest" set of keys, e.g.  hourly, and also discards the keys that are too old, e.g. more than 3 hours old.
 This allows for more robust private key management even if public key distribution suffers temporary failures.

 The APIs the clients and servers can use to associate an `OSSL_ECHSTORE` with an `SSL_CTX` or `SSL` structure: